 Finish your tour with a drive through the only national park in Africa set within a major city.
 Here you will find Black Rhinos, Lion, Leopard, Cheetah, Giraffes, Zebras, Elands and the Wildebeest.
 The park is located 7km from Nairobi city centre.
 To the south are Kapiti Plains and Kitengela migration corridor.
 Man-made dams within the park have added more habitat, favourable to other bird species and aquatic animals.

-Day 5 – David Sheldrick Wildlife Trust, Giraffe Center and Nairobi Safari Walk
+Day 5 – David Sheldrick Wildlife Trust, Giraffe Center, Nairobi Safari Walk and Nairobi Animal Orphanage

 The Sheldrick Wildlife Trust is located in Nairobi Game Park and serves as an orphanage for baby elephants as well as some Rhinos.
 The trust was established in 1977 and has been the number one world pioneer in successfully hand-rearing baby elephants and rhinos.

 Orphaned elephants are cared for by surrogate human mothers who nurse, play and live with them.
 The orphanage is opened from 11 am to 12 pm every day.
-While here you can watch elephants being fed by their caretakers
+While here you can watch elephants being fed by their caretakers.
+Here is an ultimate guide to the Nairobi’s elephant orphanage.

 The Giraffe Centre was established to protect the endangered Rothschild giraffe found only in the grasslands of East Africa.
 The purpose of the centre is to create awareness and provide free environmental education that is aimed at sensitizing Kenyans on the need to preserve the country’s biodiversity.